Yukihiro Takahashi

-Yukihiro Takahashi (高橋 幸宏, Takahashi Yukihiro) was a Japanese musician, singer, record producer, fashion designer, and actor, who was best known internationally as the drummer, lead vocalist, & co-composer of the Yellow Magic Orchestra, as the former drummer of the Sadistic Mika Band, and as the drummer & backing vocalist of the Sadistics.
+Yukihiro Takahashi (高橋 幸宏, Takahashi Yukihiro) was a Japanese musician, singer, record producer, fashion designer, and actor, who was best known internationally as the drummer, lead vocalist, & co-composer of Yellow Magic Orchestra, as the former drummer of the Sadistic Mika Band, and as the drummer and backing vocalist of the Sadistics.
 He was also a member of the groups: the Beatniks (with Keiichi Suzuki), Sketch Show (with Haruomi Hosono), & Metafive (with Towa Tei etc.).

 Career

+Takahashi began playing the drums around the fifth grade.
+While attending Rikkyo Junior High School, he formed a band called "Buddha's Narcissy" with his classmate Masakazu Togo (who would later debut in the folk group Buzz, produced by Takahashi's older brother).
+He also befriended Yumi Matsutoya (then Yumi Arai) during his junior high years.
+Takahashi started working as a studio musician while still in high school, and in 1969, he joined the folk band Garo as a support member.
+However, he and bassist Ray Ohara left the group shortly after, feeling that the band's pop direction following their hit "Gakuseigai no Kissaten" did not suit them.

-Takahashi first came to prominence as the drummer of the Sadistic Mika Band in the early 1970s, and became known to western audiences after this band (led by Kazuhiko Katō, formerly of The Folk Crusaders) toured and recorded in the United Kingdom.
+While studying at the Musashino Art University Junior College of Art and Design in 1972, Takahashi dropped out to join the Sadistic Mika Band at the invitation of Kazuhiko Katō (formerly of The Folk Crusaders), replacing drummer Hiro Tsunoda.
+Takahashi first came to prominence as the drummer of this band, and became known to western audiences after they toured and recorded in the United Kingdom, even serving as the opening act for Roxy Music's 1975 UK tour.
 After the Sadistic Mika Band disbanded, some of the members (including Takahashi) formed another band called The Sadistics, who released several albums.
 Takahashi recorded his first solo album, Saravah, in 1977.
-In 1978, Takahashi joined Ryuichi Sakamoto and Haruomi Hosono to form the Yellow Magic Orchestra.